 - Apply thinner battens.
 You can choose anywhere from a 1/4 to 3/4″ thickness, when applying my favorite board and batten technique.

 It’s best to measure out your space before placing your boards.
 Not only because it’s always good to have a plan, but also if you are wanting to avoid having to cut around outlets, etc with a jigsaw.
 However, sometimes there’s no way around this.
+The best technique is to start in the center of the wall and work your way out both directions.
+This will help keep your work more symmetrical.

 4×8 Sheet of MDF Board (Amount and thickness is based upon space and preference; I prefer 1/2″ thickness)